zahlabut/LogTool/README.md

 **12)  Undercloud - export "valued" Information from OC deploy log**

-This mode may help you to understand what went wrong on Overcloud Deploy, basing on generated log, which is not.
-(Note this mode is available for Python 2 version)
+This mode is available for Python 2 version only and may help you to understand what went wrong on Overcloud Deployment, basing on generated log.

 # Installation
 This tool is available on GitHub, clone it to your **Undercloud** host with: